momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 {{<hint info>}}

 **Entity tools** will list all boost triggers on the map.
-You can teleport to them by clicking 'Teleport to Trigger' and fix each one based on scenarios listed below.
+You can teleport to them by clicking **Teleport to Trigger** and fix each one based on scenarios listed below.
 When making these changes it's perfectly fine to export them only once, when you are done with everything, however there is no downside to gradually saving your progress.

 {{</hint>}}